Zhendong-Wang/zhendong-wang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a fourth year PhD student in the department of Statistics & Data Science at the University of Texas at Austin.
-I am supervised by professor [Mingyuan Zhou](https://mingyuanzhou.github.io/).
-Before coming to UT, I completed my Master degree at Columbia University in Data Science major.
-I received my Bachelor degree in Civil Engineering from Tongji University in China, during which I went to the University of California, Berkeley for one year exchange study.
+I am a **Senior Researcher** at the Microsoft GenAI Team.
+I completed my **PhD in Statistics and Data Science** at the **University of Texas at Austin**, where I was supervised by [Prof. Mingyuan Zhou](https://mingyuanzhou.github.io/).
+Prior to UT Austin, I earned a **Master’s degree in Data Science** from **Columbia University** and a **Bachelor’s degree** from **Tongji University** in China.
+During my undergraduate studies, I spent a year as an exchange student at the **University of California, Berkeley**.

-**Research Interests:** I have broad research interests in statistical machine learning.
-Specifically, my research interests lie in:
+### Research Interests
+My research interests span **deep generative models**, **reinforcement learning**, and their applications.
+Specifically, I am interested in:
-- **Deep generative models**, e.g. diffusion models, GANs, etc.
+- **Deep Generative Models**: diffusion models, GANs, and related methods.
-- **Reinforcement Learning**, e.g. online/offline RL, imitation learning, etc.
+- **Reinforcement Learning**: online/offline RL, imitation learning, and policy optimization.
-- **Multimodal Large Language Models**, e.g., interleaved text-image generation, preference optimization algorithms, etc.
+- **Multimodal Large Language Models**: interleaved text-image generation, preference optimization algorithms, and related advancements.
-- **Uncertainty Quantification**, e.g. conformal predictions, etc.
+- **Uncertainty Quantification**: conformal predictions and robust modeling techniques.

-I am set to graduate in December 2024.
-Please don't hesitate to get in touch if you're interested in my research or have potential opportunities to discuss.
+I am always open to collaborations, discussions, and exploring new opportunities.
+Feel free to reach out if you’re interested in my research or would like to discuss potential projects.
+If you’re seeking intern opportunities, I’d be happy to connect!